jtsteinbach/sandbox/README.md

 `sb ignore <pattern>` appends for you and journals it.
 Always ignored regardless of `.sbignore`: `.sb` itself, `*.sbox` archives, `.git`, `node_modules`, `__pycache__`, `*.pyc`, `.DS_Store`. `.sbignore` itself is tracked, so ignore rules travel with branches.

-Two behaviors to know, the second being a real footgun: ignored files are invisible to `save`/`status` but never deleted by sandbox; and ignoring an already-tracked file makes it show as `deleted`, so the next save removes it from the tree (the file stays on disk but leaves history going forward).
-If you meant "stop tracking but keep the file," that's what happens.
-If you didn't, check `status` before saving.
+One behavior to know: ignored files are invisible to `save`/`status` but never deleted by sandbox.
+An ignore rule only decides what gets *picked up* — a file already in the last save stays tracked even if a later rule matches it, so adding `*.log` will not silently drop a `keep.log` you already committed.
+To stop tracking a file, delete it (the deletion is saved like any other change) rather than relying on an ignore rule to do it.

 ---